codebytere/node-mac-permissions/README.md

 **Notes:**
   * Access to `bluetooth` will always return a status of `authorized` prior to macOS 10.15, as the underlying API was not introduced until that version.
   * Access to `camera` and `microphone` will always return a status of `authorized` prior to macOS 10.14, as the underlying API was not introduced until that version.
-  * Access to `contacts` will always return a status of `authorized` prior to macOS 10.11, as the underlying API was not introduced until that version.
   * Access to `input-monitoring` will always return a status of `authorized` prior to macOS 10.15, as the underlying API was not introduced until that version.
   * Access to `music-library` will always return a status of `authorized` prior to macOS 11.0, as the underlying API was not introduced until that version.
-  * Access to `photos` will always return a status of `authorized` prior to macOS 10.13, as the underlying API was not introduced until that version.
   * Access to `screen` will always return a status of `authorized` prior to macOS 10.15, as the underlying API was not introduced until that version.
   * Access to `speech-recognition` will always return a status of `authorized` prior to macOS 10.15, as the underlying API was not introduced until that version.